• Skip to primary navigation

 Kale Chips

-If your kids love salty crunchy things, kale (or spinach) with a little salt and pepper or nutritional yeast or even DIY Ranch dressing mix gives a crunchy treat that's like a chip, but not really.
+If your kids love salty crunchy things, kale (or spinach) with a little salt and pepper, nutritional yeast, or even DIY Ranch dressing mix gives a crunchy treat that’s like a chip, but not really.

-Simply spray your kale leaves (remove the big heavy stems and cut them in half if they are really large - but they do shrink!) with a little water or cooking spray.
-Sprinkle with powdered ranching dressing mix or nutritional yeast or another seasoning of your choice and dry them at 95°F/35°C until crisp, then enjoy!
+Simply spray your kale leaves (remove the big heavy stems and cut them in half if they are really large – but they do shrink!) with a little water or cooking spray.
+Sprinkle with powdered ranching dressing mix, nutritional yeast, or another seasoning of your choice and dry them at 95°F/35°C until crisp, then enjoy!

 If you used oi, these will need to be eaten within a week since oil can go rancid over time.
-But trust me, if they love them, they'll be gone in a heartbeat.
+But trust me, they’ll be gone in a heartbeat if they love them.

 Fruit Leathers